HanaaAbbas/ai-game/README.md

 • special powers
 • fun effects
 • target audience
-• mobile or desktop
+• desktop or mobile
 • anything else that makes the game fun

 Whenever I answer, ask another useful question.

 If my idea is confusing, help improve it.

-If I don't know, suggest 3 creative ideas.
+If I don't know, suggest three creative ideas.

 After all questions are finished, generate ONE final detailed prompt.